flox/flox/cli/flox/doc/include/general-options.md

 ## General Options

-Many flox commands wrap Nix commands of the same name, and will correspondingly pass on options and arguments directly to the underlying `nix` invocation.
-For more information on the options supported by specific Nix commands please invoke `flox nix <command> help`.
+`-h`, `--help`
+:   Prints help information.

-The following options are used specifically by `flox` and must be specified _before_ the `<command>` argument.
+The following options can be passed when running any `flox` subcommand but must be specified _before_ the subcommand.

--v, \--verbose
-:   Verbose mode.
+`-v`, `--verbose`
+:   Increase logging verbosity.
     Invoke multiple times for increasing detail.

-\--debug
+`-q`, `--quiet`
+:   Silence logs except for errors.

+`--debug`
 :   Debug mode.
-Invoke multiple times for increasing detail.

--V, \--version
-:   Print `flox` version.

-\--prefix
-:   Print `flox` installation prefix / Nix store path.
-    (flox internal use only.)